Skip to main content

 Entity CardDisplay a single entity with its attributes in a card layout

-KPIDisplay a single key performance indicator or metric
+KPIDisplay a single key performance indicator value (numeric or text)

 Entity with AssociationsDisplay an entity with its associated relationships